TorXakis/TorXakis/test/sqatt/README.md

 - Update the `sqatt.cabal` file to account for the the new file.

-Some variation is of course allowed in these steps, but for the sake of maintainability it is recommended to follow them as close a possible.
+Some variation is of course allowed in these steps, but for the sake of maintainability it is recommended to follow them as close as possible.

 When adding a new test
 use [camel case](https://en.wikipedia.org/wiki/Camel_case) folder names.
 The